Pre-training Contextualized World Models with In-the-wild Videos for Reinforcement Learning: Experiments

 \subsection{Qualitative Analysis}

-\paragraph{Video prediction.} We visually investigate the future frames predicted by vanilla WM and ContextWM on SSv2 in Figure~\ref{fig:prediction}.
-We find that our model effectively captures the shape and motion of the object, while the vanilla one fails.
+\paragraph{Video prediction.} We visually investigate the future frames predicted by a plain WM and ContextWM on SSv2 in Figure~\ref{fig:prediction}.
+We find that our model effectively captures the shape and motion of the object, while the plain one fails.
 Moreover, we also observe that cross-attentions in our model (Eq.~\eqref{equ:cross-attention}) successfully attend to varying spatial positions of the context to facilitate the reconstruction of visual details.
 This shows our model works with better modeling of context and dynamics.

 \paragraph{Video representations.} We sample video clips of length 25 with two distinct labels (\textit{push something from right to left} and \textit{from left to right}) and visualize the averaged model states of the sampled videos using t-SNE \cite{van2008visualizing} in Figure~\ref{fig:tsne}.
 Note that we do not utilize any labels of the videos in pre-training.
-Video representations of vanilla WM may entangle with extra contextual information and thus are not sufficiently discriminative to object motions.
+Video representations of plain WM may entangle with extra contextual information and thus are not sufficiently discriminative to object motions.
 However, ContextWM which separately models context and dynamics can provide representations well distributed according to different directions of motion.

+\paragraph{Compisitional decoding.} We conduct a compositional decoding analysis by sampling a random frame from another trajectory to replace the original context and leaving dynamics the same.
+As shown in Figure~\ref{fig:compositional}, ContextWM correctly combines the new context with the original dynamics information.
+These results show that our model, fine-tuned on the DMCR domain, has successfully learned disentangled representations of contexts and dynamics.
+In contrast, the plain WM suffers from learning entangled representations and thus makes poor predictions about the transitions.